pierre-rouleau/pel/doc/pel-manual.rst

 #. `Activate PEL Features - Customize PEL`_.

+Detailed instructions for the above steps are written in the following sections.

 If you wish you can also customize PEL and Emacs further.
 See the following
 sections: